-Barbara Macek, born in Bruck/Mur, Austria, studied Psychology at the SFU Vienna with focus on psychopoetology, and Art & Science at the University of Applied Arts Vienna, where she currently works on her PhD-thesis titled „Autoimmunität und anthropologische Differenz“.
+Barbara Macek, born in Bruck/Mur, Austria, studied Psychology with focus on psychopoetology, and Art & Science at the University of Applied Arts Vienna, where she currently works on her PhD-thesis titled „Autoimmunität und anthropologische Differenz“.

 As an author she published short stories and poems in Austrian, German and Swiss literary magazines and anthologies, her novel „sehen & nicht sehen“ was published by the Viennese publisher Czernin.
 She received several state grants for her literary projects, most recently a scholarship for literature 2017.

 In July 2017 she was a contributor at the conference „Produktive Äquivalenz“ in Berlin and gave a talk on metaphors in medicine.
 From October 2017 to July 2018 she worked as a tutor at the Medical University of Vienna within a transdisciplinary project to develop new ways of anamnesis.